isb-cgc/readthedocs/docs/source/sections/data/TCGA_on_ISBCGC.rst

 The data files described above are available to all ISB-CGC users in an open-access GCS bucket (gs://isb-cgc-open).

+.. _in_BigQuery:

 in BigQuery
 -----------

-The information scattered over tens of thousands of XML and TSV files is provided in a *much more accessible* form in For more details about these BigQuery tables, including tutorials and code examples in `Python <https://github.com/isb-cgc/examples-Python>`_ or `R <https://github.com/isb-cgc/examples-R>`_, please see our `github repositories <https://github.com/isb-cgc>`_.
+The information scattered over tens of thousands of XML and TSV files at the DCC is provided in a *much more accessible* form in a series of BigQuery tables.
+For more details, including tutorials and code examples in `Python <https://github.com/isb-cgc/examples-Python>`_ or `R <https://github.com/isb-cgc/examples-R>`_, please see our `github repositories <https://github.com/isb-cgc>`_.